DenverArtMuseum/biophilia-pub/content/big-nature-big-art.md

 [^23]: Monroy and Keltner, “Awe as a Pathway to Mental and Physical Health.”

-[^24]: Keltner, personal communication with author, April 2023.
+[^24]: Keltner, personal communication with the author, April 2023.

 [^25]: Tingying Chi and Jessica A. Gold, “A Review of Emerging Therapeutic Potential of Psychedelic Drugs in the Treatment of Psychiatric Illnesses,” *Journal of the Neurological Sciences* 411 (April 2020), article 116715.